Welcome to our Keeping Children Safe page, please see below for more information.

 In accordance with Dorset LA guidelines, medicines should not be brought to school.
 Prescribed and non-prescribed medicines will not be administered to children during the school day.
 If prescribed medication does need to be administered during the school day, we request that parents come to school to give their child the medicine.
 Arrangements for children on long term medication are discussed with the Headteacher.

 Every step is taken to ensure that the children are as safe as possible in school.
 We welcome parents and visitors to school and ask you to always present yourself at the office.
 Visitors, helpers and contractors all have to ‘sign in’ and wear an identity badge.
-We are constantly reviewing our security to prevent unauthorised entry but allow an easy and quick exit in case of emergency!
-Gates on the outside play area for the younger children are padlocked as is the school playground gate when the children are outside.
+We are constantly reviewing our security to prevent unauthorised entry but allow an easy and quick exit in case of emergency.
+Gates on the outside play area for the younger children are padlocked and the school playground gate is locked when the children are outside.
 There are movement alarms on outside doors, again so we can look after our children.

 All children should be accompanied to and from school by a responsible person.
 All children will need to be collected from their classroom.
 If you will not be collecting your child from school, please notify your child’s class teacher, preferably in writing, of the person who will be collecting them that day.
 If you will be allowing another person to collect your child on a fairly regular basis, please also put this in writing.
 Further confirmation by telephone will then not be required.
 If you need to collect your child during the school day, e.g. for a medical appointment, please come to the school office, and ‘sign them out’.